CoastalResilienceNetwork/tnc-network-site/README.md

 ### Creating a Release with Git Flow

+This project uses git flow for releases of changes to site framework source code.
+Prior to making a release, we should also ask TNC whether there are any outstanding uncommitted configuration changes they'd like to have included in a versioned release.

 You can [find the latest version of `git-flow` to install here](https://github.com/petervanderdoes/gitflow-avh).

 Once it's installed, you'll need to enable `git flow` in your local version of